-As part of the MSP, a Provider may decide to restrict a Participant to OMC within its organisation.
+As part of the MSP, a Provider may decide to nominate One Main Contact within its organisation.

-- The OMC should be named in the MSP and the specific details of how the Participant should contact or work with their OMC should be clearly outlined. - A back up OMC should also be assigned and named in the MSP in the event the primary OMC is unavailable.
+- The One Main Contact should be named in the MSP and the specific details of how the Participant should contact or work with their One Main Contact should be clearly outlined. - A back up One Main Contact should also be assigned and named in the MSP in the event the primary One Main Contact is unavailable.